-Step Three: Putting It All Together: The Eco-Boost[TM] and EcoTec[TM] Engines
+Step Three: Putting It All Together: The Eco-Boost Engine

-Starting in 2009, Ford Motor started putting something called the Eco-Boost engine in their cars.
+Starting in 2009, Ford Motor started putting something called Eco-Boost engines in their cars.
 These small displacement mass-produced engines are generating over 100 horsepower (hp) per liter (61 inches3), a value reserved for expensive racing engines, with good fuel economy.
 These figures show high thermal efficiency as well as a smooth, consistent burn that translate into increased torque (power).